ooigooig/portfolio/_projects/nn_project.md

 2. *how can I fine-tuning the pre-trained model without training it?*

 3. *If I fine-tune the entire model, is it still different from training the pre-trained model from scratch?*

+When I fine-tune the entire model, I am still leveraging the pre-trained weights and representations from the original BERT model.
+The key difference is that I am allowing those pre-trained layers to be updated during the fine-tuning process, rather than keeping them completely frozen.

+Training the pre-trained BERT model from scratch would involve randomly initializing all the model parameters and training the entire model on a large, general-purpose dataset (like the dataset used to originally pre-train BERT) to learn the base language representations.

+<u>The key lies in either <strong>initializing</strong> or <strong>optimizing</strong> model parameters.
+I don't need to train <strong>pre</strong>-trained model since it is already trained.</u>